jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/3DAggregate.rst

    :align: center
    :width: 480px

-Button “\ **Store Current Aggregate**\ ” stores the current aggregate result (including the 3D aggregate data) in separate folder, where they can then be found, displayed etc. See list in Listbox below, I just added there the current result:
+Button “\ **Store Current Aggregate**\ ” stores the current aggregate result (including the 3D aggregate data) in separate folder, where they can then be found, displayed etc. It also adds results into the Table as the button "Summary Table".
+For stored 3D aggregates see list in Listbox below, I just added there the current result:

 .. image:: media/3DAggregate4.jpg